On April 2nd, 2014, (Autism Awareness Day), Angie Robinson, 40, and her 16-year old

 Why do so many people who KNOW what is going on these cases play so stupid after the damage is already done?
 For so long those who pretend to help sit silent, afraid to confront their supervisors.....And so we see cases where parents like ANGIE aren't getting the help they needed for their autistic children, despite years and years of crying out for help and reach a breaking point where they driven to madness....and despair beyond anything you could imagine...

-This mom knew nobody would help him.
+And then so many ask, why did she kill herself and her son?
+Well, think about it.
+This mom knew nobody did, was or would help him.
 And that inept people who would take over his care in a group home would only cover up caring for him properly, isolate, drug and shackle him.
 One can only imagine the confusion, distress and chronic emotional pain this mother and her son was in.
-She was tortured by benign neglect.
 Hopeless, exhausted and frustrated.
 Unless you have lived in this type of insane situation you wouldn't know.
-And don't you dare blame it on the autism
+And don't blame it on the autism.
+The higher the level of care provided, the lower the behavioral issues become.

-Our autistic children are NOT the problem.
+Autistic children and adults are NOT the problem.
 They deserve help.
 Parents need support.
 Better services.
 We need more advancements in medical treatment for autistic people in crisis.
-Not more fucking ativan.
+Not more f----ativan.

 If only to reverse time.
-Give her a hug.
+Give Angie and every parent who has killed themselves or/and their autistic child a hug.
 Tell her, "No, Angie.
 Killing yourself and your child is not the answer.
+That's what these sadistic freaks of nature would hope you would do.

 Keep fighting!
 There is light at the end of this battle.
 Don't give up!
 Stay strong!"